Chart Color Schemes

 The educational profile of Parkville exceeds national averages, with above-average qualification levels and academic performance metrics

-Parkville has a notably high educational attainment among residents aged 15 and above, with 51.2% holding university qualifications compared to the national average of 30.4% and the Victorian state average of 33.4%.
-This indicates a significant educational advantage for the area.
-The most common qualification is the Bachelor degree, held by 27.9% of residents, followed by postgraduate qualifications at 20.4%, and graduate diplomas at 2.9%.
-Technical qualifications make up 11.3% of educational achievements in the area, with advanced diplomas accounting for 5.5% and certificates for 5.8%.
+Parkville has a notably high level of educational attainment.
+Among residents aged 15 and above, 51.2% possess university qualifications, which is significantly higher than the national average of 30.4% and the Victorian state average of 33.4%.
+This indicates a substantial educational advantage for Parkville residents, positioning them favourably for knowledge-based opportunities.
+The distribution of these university qualifications in Parkville shows that bachelor degrees are the most common (27.9%), followed by postgraduate qualifications (20.4%) and graduate diplomas (2.9%).

-Educational participation is also high, with 51.8% of residents currently enrolled in formal education.
-This includes 41.4% pursuing tertiary education, 3.2% in secondary education, and 2.9% in primary education.
+Technical qualifications account for 11.3% of educational achievements, with advanced diplomas making up 5.5% and certificates 5.8%.
+Educational participation in Parkville is notably high, with 51.8% of residents currently enrolled in formal education.
+This includes 41.4% in tertiary education, indicating a strong commitment to higher learning.
+Additionally, 3.2% are pursuing secondary education and 2.9% are engaged in primary education.

 Frequently Asked Questions - Education